September 23, 2023 – February 11, 2024

 FUTURA2000 is the nom de plume of Leonard Hilton McGurr.
 In his late teens and early twenties, he was an influential figure in early New York City’s formative graffiti-meets-art scene in the 1970s and 1980s, wherein his unique combination of abstraction, pop-culture references, and traditional graffiti elements made him a generational standout in this burgeoning sub-culture.
 His oft-celebrated and infamous 1980 whole NYC subway car piece, Break Train, was a progressive leap for both the genre—and the artist.
 He created album art for the iconic punk rock band THE CLASH during the same era.
 FUTURA was also invited on the band’s 1981 Combat Rock European tour, where he painted captivating, large-scale backdrops behind the band as they performed live to fervent audiences.

-In conjunction with the exhibition, The Buffalo AKG Art Museum Public Art Initiative is excited to produce a mural with the street art legend in the weeks leading up to the opening.
-The mural will serve as a lasting memento of this exhibition in Buffalo’s Elmwood Village neighborhood.
+In conjunction with the exhibition, The Buffalo AKG Art Museum Public Art Initiative produced a mural, Bradford Reds, with the street art legend in the weeks leading up to the opening.
+The mural serves as a lasting memento of this exhibition in Buffalo’s Elmwood Village neighborhood.

 FUTURA2000: Breaking Out is curated by UB Art Galleries Director Robert Scalise and Zack Boehler, Public Art Project Coordinator at the Buffalo AKG Art Museum.
 This presentation will bring together artwork from significant European and American collections.
 The exhibition is in partnership with Eric Firestone Gallery and the creative and artist management agency ICNCLST/, representing the artist's fine art and commercial endeavors, respectively.

 New Era Cap Company is the presenting sponsor of FUTURA2000: Breaking Out.
 Additional support is provided by M&T Bank, Charles Balbach, and Bronwyn Keenan.